Community action agency assistance programs in New Hampshire.

 Telephone number is (603) 516-8130

 Among the resources from this community action agency include the HSDP - Housing Security Deposit Loan Program, Head Start, grants for paying fuel and heating bills, and referrals.
-More Community Action Partnership of Strafford County.
+More information on Community Action Partnership of Strafford County.

 Community Action Program of Belknap-Merrimack Counties, Inc.